earlephilhower/arduino-pico/docs/ota.rst

 .. code:: bash

     gzip -9 sketch.bin
-    <ESP8266ArduinoPath>/tools/signing.py --mode sign --privatekey <path-to-private.key> --bin sketch.bin.gz --out sketch.bin.gz.signed
+    <PicoPath>/tools/signing.py --mode sign --privatekey <path-to-private.key> --bin sketch.bin.gz --out sketch.bin.gz.signed

 Safety
 ~~~~~~

-The OTA process consumes some of the ESP’s resources and bandwidth during upload.
+The OTA process consumes some of the Pico’s resources and bandwidth during upload.
 Then, the module is restarted and a new sketch executed.
 Analyse and test how this affects the functionality of the existing and new sketches.

-If the ESP is in a remote location and controlling some equipment, you should devote additional attention to what happens if operation of this equipment is suddenly interrupted by the update process.
+If the Pico is in a remote location and controlling some equipment, you should devote additional attention to what happens if operation of this equipment is suddenly interrupted by the update process.
 Therefore, decide how to put this equipment into a safe state before starting the update.
 For instance, your module may be controlling a garden watering system in a sequence.
 If this sequence is not properly shut down and a water valve is left open, the garden may be flooded.

 The following functions are provided with the `ArduinoOTA <https://github.com/earlephilhower/arduino-pico/tree/master/libraries/ArduinoOTA>`__ library and intended to handle functionality of your application during specific stages of OTA, or on an OTA error: